Job Profile: School Counselor

 Salary

-The average salary for a school counselor, based upon 2012 statistics is approximately $53,600 per year.
-This is based upon data from the United States Bureau of Labor Statistics.
+The average salary for a school counselor, based upon 2021 statistics is approximately $60,500 per year.
+This is based upon data from the United States Bureau of Labor Statistics (BLS).

 Beginning Salary

-The starting salary is much more difficult to calculate, as they vary from state-to-state.
-A first year school counselor with no experience in education could start out in the low $30,000 annual salary area.
+The starting salary is much more difficult to calculate.
+A first year school counselor with no experience in education could start out in the lower ten percent of what the BLS reports for this profession, earning less than $37,550 per year.

 FIND SCHOOLS